 I am interested in quantitative descriptions of living systems, combined with theoretical insight into the principles that make these systems tick.
 My on-going work includes research on:

-- Theory of learning and decision-making in complex environments (with Vijay Balasubramanian)
+- Optimal strategies of biological organisms in complex environments (with Vijay Balasubramanian)

-- Development of analysis methods to reveal low-dimensional structures in data of large biological networks (wtih Ilya Nemenman)
+- Development of analysis methods to reveal low-dimensional structures in data of large, undersampled biological networks (with Ilya Nemenman)